 Charlie Dent was first sworn in to the United States House of Representatives in January 2005.
-He is currently serving his sixth-term.
+He is currently serving his seventh-term.

 Charlie represents Pennsylvania’s 15th District, which includes all or parts of Berks, Dauphin, Lebanon, Lehigh, and Northampton counties.

 Congressman Dent currently serves as the Chairman of the Military Construction and Veterans Affairs Subcommittee for the House Appropriations Committee.
-He also serves on the Appropriation Committee's Subcommittees on State and Foreign Operations (he is Vice Chair) and on Labor, Health and Human Services, Education and Related Agencies.
+He also serves on the Appropriation Committee's Subcommittees on State and Foreign Operations and on Transportation, Housing and Urban Development.

 Born May 24, 1960, Charlie is a life-long Lehigh Valley resident.
 He was raised in Allentown by his parents, Marjorie and the late Walter R. "Pete" Dent, a Bethlehem Steel employee.
 Charlie and his wife Pamela live in Allentown with their three children, Kathryn, William, and Jack.
 Charlie is a 1978 graduate of William Allen High School.
 He earned a degree in Foreign Service and International Politics from the Pennsylvania State University in 1982 and a Master's Degree in Public Administration from Lehigh University in 1993.